Narthamalai: History

-In modern times, the temple is maintained and administered by archaeological department of India as a protected monument.
+In modern times, the temple is maintained and administered by the Archaeological Survey of India as a protected monument.

 The place was called Telinga-kula-kala-puram in the 11th century during the times of Rajaraja Chola I and his son Rajendra Chola I.

+The Brihadisvara Temple was built with the stones taken from this mountain during the time of the Chola Empire.

 Tourism

-Narthamalai is located 11 miles Northeast West of Pudukottai in the state of Tamil Nadu, India.
-The cave temples of Narthamalai have stood the test of time.
-Its beautifully carved pillars and statues will never give away that these temples date all the way back to the early medieval era.
-Narthamalai has six large, skillfully carved of Lord Vishnu in the central hall.
-A life size portrait of Lord Vishnu will leave the visitors speechless with the levels of skill, effort and the time taken to create it.
+Narthamalai is located 11 miles away from Pudukottai in the state of Tamil Nadu, India.
+Narthamalai has six large statues of Lord Vishnu in the central hall as well as a life sized portrait of Lord Vishnu.

-The Vijayalaya Choleswara temple at Narthamalai is the most beautiful structure in Narthamalai hills.
+The Vijayalaya Choleeswaram temple at Narthamalai is one of the most notable structures in the Narthamalai hills.
 Vijayalaya Choleeswaram is dedicated to the Hindu god Shiva.
 Constructed in the Nagara style of architecture and rock cut architecture, the temple is believed to have been built during the 9th century by Muttaraiyar kings, the cardinals of Pallavas, with later expansion from the Cholas.
 The rock-cut architecture is an early example of Chola Art, continuing the tradition of the Pallavas.
-The other portions of Narthamalai houses the 8th century Jaina Abode, the Aluruttimalai Jain Caves.
+The other portions of Narthamalai house the 8th century Jaina Abode, the Aluruttimalai Jain Caves.
 There are also two rock-cut caves, one of which houses twelve life size sculptures of Vishnu.
-The temple is considered one of the oldest stone temples in South India.
+The temple is considered to be one of the oldest stone temples in South India.

-A manifestation of ancient Tamil culture, the Narthamalai temples is just one of your tutors if you want learn more about one of the oldest living civilization.

-There is another Historical event occurred here, the Thanjai Perya kovil was built with the stones taken from this mountain only, during Chola's Empire.